Faculty Interest Groups

 - Develop content to be shared

-- Decide on days/times/details
+- Decide on days, times, and details

 - Coordinate any speakers and meeting formats